garrandall/popular-music-data/tracks/riki-tiki-tavi-donovan.md

 Well, the people walking around they don't know what they're doing, They bin lost so long, they don't know what they're looking for.
-Well, I know what I'm a-looking for but I just cant find it, Well, I gotta, I guess I gotta look inside myself some more.
+Well, I know what I'm a-looking for but I just can't find it, Well, I gotta, I guess I gotta look inside myself some more.

 Oh Riki tiki tavi mongoose at your door no more no more no more Riki tiki tavi mongoose at your door no more
-He wont be coming around for to kill your snakes no more, my love, For your Riki tiki tavi mongoose at your door no more.
+He won't be coming around for to kill your snakes no more, my love, For your Riki tiki tavi mongoose at your door no more.

 Oh no, no, no la, no, no do do do do da